 There are many theories about the origin of yakisoba pan, but the most popular theory is that the restaurant "Nozawaya" (野澤屋) in Tokyo, was the original developer.

 In 1952, when they were selling yakisoba and koppepan at the same time, a customer asked them to put yakisoba in bread because it was too much hassle to eat them separately.
-Apparently, since then, it became a big hit and spread throughout Tokyo.
+Apparently, since then, it has become a big hit and spread throughout Tokyo.

 "Sozai pan" (惣菜パン) or "chori pan" can literally be translated as "filled bread" or "stuffed bread".
 Usually, sozai pan is made by stuffing soft buns or koppepan with ingredients that would usually be eaten separately.